2026 West Virginia Senate election

 The 2026 West Virginia Senate election will be held on November 3, 2026, alongside the other 2026 United States elections.
 Voters will elect half the members of the West Virginia Senate to serve a four-year term.
-Primary elections will be held on May 12, 2026.
+Two other Senate seats will hold special elections.
+Primary elections were held on May 12, 2026.

 As of November 1, 2025, there were 34 active candidacies for the 2026 state senate election.
+Candidate filing for office ended on January 31, 2026, with Republicans filing in all 17 regular elections and both specials, and with Democrats filing in 15 regular elections and one special.

 This election will take place alongside races for U.S. Senate, U.S. House, state house, and numerous other state and local elections.

 Crossover seat

-Only one state senate district, District 5, voted for Republican presidential candidate Donald Trump in 2024 and a Democratic state senate nominee at the 2022 general election:
+Only one state senate district, District 5, voted for Republican presidential candidate Donald Trump in 2024 and a Democratic state senate nominee in the 2022 general election: